yaliliya1/catheter-project/README.md

-# Catheter Placement Classification (ADS2002 Project)
+# Catheter Placement Classification (ADS2002 Project – Monash University)

-This project was developed as part of the ADS2002 unit at Monash University.
-The goal was to build a deep learning model that can identify the presence of various catheters and lines in chest X-ray images, and further detect whether they are correctly positioned.
+This repository presents a deep learning pipeline developed as part of the ADS2002 unit at Monash University.
+The goal was to build a multi-stage model for medical image analysis, specifically focused on classifying and localizing catheters in chest radiographs to support clinical decision-making and reduce risks caused by catheter misplacement.

-## 📌 Project Objective

-Incorrect placement of medical lines such as nasogastric or endotracheal tubes can lead to serious complications.
-This project aims to automate the detection and positioning of these lines from chest radiographs using deep learning models.

-The tasks include:
-- Classifying the presence of different types of catheters and tubes.
+---

+## 🏥 Background

+Incorrect placement of medical catheters, such as Central Venous Catheters (CVCs), Endotracheal Tubes (ETTs), and Nasogastric Tubes (NGTs), can cause severe complications, including organ damage or even death.
+In this project, we use deep learning to identify:
-- Identifying whether any of them are malpositioned.
+- Whether catheters are present
-- Interpreting model behavior using saliency maps and occlusion.
+- Whether they are placed correctly
+- The brand/type and exact position of each catheter

+---

+## 🎯 Objectives

+- Predict correct vs incorrect catheter placement from chest X-rays
+- Detect catheter type and brand using image classification
+- Segment catheter locations with pixel-level annotations
-- Evaluating model performance in a multi-label classification setting.
+- Interpret model performance and visualize learned features

+---

-## 🗃️ Dataset
+## 📚 Dataset

-We used the [RANZCR CLiP](https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification/) dataset, which includes annotated chest X-rays for multiple catheter types.
-Only the training dataset was used in this project.
+The dataset used is the publicly available **[RANZCR CLiP](https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification/)** dataset.
+It includes thousands of labeled chest X-rays with annotations indicating the presence, position, and type of multiple catheters.

+---

 ## 🧠 Methodology

-- Image preprocessing and feature extraction
+### 1. Binary Classification – Catheter Placement Accuracy
+- **Model**: YOLOv8 (small, medium, large variants)
+- **Data**: Reformatted X-rays labeled as “normal” or “not normal” based on positioning
+- **Result**: Medium YOLOv8 model (1024px input) detected ~80% of fully abnormal cases

+### 2. Multi-label Classification – Catheter Type & Brand
+- **Models**: ResNet50, DenseNet121 (via Keras)
+- **Metric**: AUC score (suited for imbalanced medical datasets)
+- **Result**: DenseNet achieved 91% AUC; ResNet achieved 87%

+### 3. Segmentation – Catheter Localization
+- **Model**: U-Net with attention mechanism
+- **Preprocessing**: Augmentation (rotate, brightness, contrast, noise), rescaling to 512×512
+- **Loss Function**: Combined Binary Cross-Entropy and Dice Loss
-- Model training using:
+- **Result**: 98% validation accuracy using only CPU training

-  - ResNet for image-level classification
+---

+## 💡 Results Summary

+- All models were trained on CPU due to GPU/CUDA limitations.
+- YOLOv8 showed high precision for clear abnormal placements.
+- DenseNet121 was the most effective for multi-label brand classification.
-  - U-Net for segmentation and tube tip localization
+- U-Net achieved fine-grained catheter localization with high segmentation quality.
-- Combined outputs for malposition detection
-- Model interpretability with Grad-CAM and image occlusion
-- Evaluation using multi-label metrics (e.g., F1 score, AUC)

-## 🏆 Results
+- Our pipeline demonstrates the potential of CNN-based architectures for medical support tools.
 - Achieved High Distinction (HD) in ADS2002
-- Successfully identified multiple catheter types with reasonable accuracy
-- Demonstrated early understanding of model interpretability techniques